cswartzvi/condenv/README.md

 # condenv
-Anaconda package and dependency manager for anaconda.
+Package and dependency manager for anaconda (in the style of pipenv or poetry).